Body Shape Questionnaire (BSQ)

 This form of the BSQ, and the derivative shortened forms for men, will be made available here when I have time to make the changes.
 Results from men should be explored psychometrically and scores not just compared directly to referential scores from women as the psychology of body shape concerns may differ between men and women even in men with clear anorexia nervosa or bulimia.
 There is is clearly now an empirical issue about using the measure with people who don’t identify as male or female and about another change to those three items to use “people” instead of “women” or “men”.
 Please contact me if you want to do that so I can discuss the copyright issue with Melanie.

-Why I don’t think we can have a meaningful ungendered BSQ
+Why there cannot be a meaningful ungendered BSQ

 The authors created a gendered instrument.
 Later they allowed that an adaptation for men, but still gendered, could be created and that’s explained immediately above.